tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LP-02-Ins_Blockchain_Skill_Check.md

 At this point you should have an idea of which students have an affinity towards this technology.

 Take a mental note of these students, as you will be able to distribute them among groups that have less knowledge about the topic.
-Due to the niche nature of the field, you may notice some students have a bias towards a specific blockchain.
-While this is to be expected, make sure to keep this in mind for keeping discussions on topic and about the core technology.
-Ethereum is the most common ground for teaching this technology, as it has the highest skill transferrability and has the largest developer community.
-You may need to gently remind the students.